 The abuse and neglect petition in this action was filed based on reports of sexual abuse by two of the male children against seven of the other children.
 At least one of the children reported that he had repeatedly told his mother about the abuse, and she did nothing other than shout at the perpetrators.
 Further, one child reported that the parents actually walked in on the abuse at one point, and the father physically assaulted the child who was abusing his sibling at the time.
 Both parents admitted to failing to recognize that sexual abuse was occurring throughout the home, but both also maintained that they did not know about the abuse.
 Both parents were then granted an improvement period.
-During her improvement period, Petitioner Mother was incarcerated for a period of seven months on unrelated charges.
-The circuit court terminated the parental rights of both parents, finding that the children could not be placed together based on the fact that two of the siblings perpetrated abuse on the others, and found that the parents were oblivious to the abuse due to their own narcissistic behavior.
+During his improvement period, Petitioner Father was incarcerated.
+The circuit court terminated the parental rights of both parents, finding that the children could not be placed together based on two of the children perpetrating sexual abuse on the others, and found that the parents were oblivious to the abuse due to their own narcissistic behavior.
 Moreover, the court found that the parents did not abide by the terms of their improvement period throughout the entirety of the improvement period.